CodePeters/MovieRama/README.md

 - `curl https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-8.11.4-darwin-x86_64.tar.gz.sha512 | shasum -a 512 -c -`
 - `tar -xzf elasticsearch-8.11.4-darwin-x86_64.tar.gz`

-- In a new term again to our backend base dir(MovieRama-backend) and from there go to the newly created Elasticsearch dir `cd ./elasticsearch-8.11.4/` and run Elastic: `./bin/elasticsearch` , Once done this will see a password that Elasticsearch generates, export this to:
+- In a new term again to our backend base dir(MovieRama-backend) and from there go to the newly created Elasticsearch dir `cd ./elasticsearch-8.11.4/` and run Elastic: `./bin/elasticsearch` , Once done you will see a password that Elasticsearch generates, export this to:

  in new term window:
 - `export ELASTIC_PASSWORD="your_password"`